 - For the first week after the above cleaning steps, do water change from 2-3 times a week, every time 50%.

 - For the next 4 weeks, water change once a week as normal, every time 50%.
 I used AlgExit from EasyLife after each water change (5ml for my 2ft tank, 64 litters).

 - During this treatment time, just observe if you see any BBA, just remove it by cleaning the equipment or remove the affected leaves/plants.

+The above was written base on my observation in my tank.
 All the best and hope you can beat the BBA successfully!